glenson3377/warzone-updater/README.md

-updated version of warzone cuz im tired od waiting for the package to get updated this is a pacman file for arch linux
+updated version of warzone cuz im tired of waiting for the package to get updated this is a pacman file for arch linux